 Foods to always avoid

-, we don’t want to limit or monitor gluten consumption.
+Unlike the Atkins and the CSIRO, we don’t want to limit or monitor gluten consumption.
 We’re not looking to restrict it at all; we’re looking to completely eliminate it.
 For that, you’re going to have to pay a lot of attention to the way you shop.
 Check out the food labels, and always make sure you avoid any food containing gluten.

 The foods you should always avoid include: wheat, triticale, spelt, rye, matzo meal, kamut, Durham, barley, bulgur, semolina, graham flour, farina, and any other food containing gluten.